yunju05/G02Final/README.md

 ### 1. Preparation
 - Select/upload a story with relevant expressions and grammar targets.
 - Input sentences from the story into the app.
-- Add visual flashcards for vocabulary.
+- Add sounds for vocabulary pronunciation.
 - Set word buttons to appear in random order.
+- upload a word cloud and story picture

 ### 2. Introduction
-- Present the story context.
+- Ask the students to look at the given picture and guess the content of the story.
-- Show flashcards and explain new expressions.
+- Show wordlist and explain new expressions.
 - Use TTS to play sentences and model pronunciation.

 ### 3. Sentence Practice